amitsaha/amitsaha.github.io/content/golang-templates.md

-Title: Arrays in Golang templates
+Title: Examples of consuming data in Golang templates
 Date: 2018-09-18
 Category: golang
 Status: Draft

-While working on creating a template file for a Golang project, I wanted to better understand how to work with arrays in Golang templates as available via the `html/template` package.
+While working on creating a template file for a Golang project, I wanted to better understand how to work with data in Golang templates as available via the `html/template` package.
+In this post, I discuss some common use cases that may arise.

 ## Access the entire array